cogini/elixir-deploy-template/README.md

 4. Deploy the release to the web server.

-The actual work of checking out and deploying is handled by simple shell scripts which you run on the build server or from from your dev machine via ssh, e.g.:
+The actual work of checking out and deploying is handled by simple shell scripts which you run on the build server or from your dev machine via ssh, e.g.:

 ```shell